Chapter 1 – About us

 10. It is recognised that some issues are best addressed by a multi-agency or partnership approach.
 IPS has previously conducted joint inspections with Her Majesty's Inspectorate of Constabulary in Scotland (HMICS).
 The Inspectorate also liaises with Audit Scotland and the other inspection bodies within the criminal justice system to ensure there is no duplication of work and that inspection work is undertaken in a collaborative and complementary way.

-12. Established in 1995, the International Association of Prosecutors is the first and only worldwide organisation of prosecutors, representing over 300,000 prosecutors from over 176 different countries and territories.
+11. Established in 1995, the International Association of Prosecutors is the first and only worldwide organisation of prosecutors, representing over 300,000 prosecutors from over 176 different countries and territories.
 The main impetus for its formation was the rapid growth in serious transnational crime and the need to meet the challenges this presents through greater international co-operation.
+In 2018-19, the Inspectorate continued to engage with the association to share information and good practice.